 Trains, Planes, & Automobiles

-- Kidkraft Waterfall Mountain Train Set & Table $119.96 (2 – 8 years) – We bought our son a train table for his 2nd birthday and we always say it’s one of the best purchases we’ve ever made.
-Over three years later both he and his sister still play with it several times a week.
+- Kidkraft Waterfall Mountain Train Set & Table $179.99 (2 – 8 years) – We bought our son a train table for his 2nd birthday and we always say it’s one of the best purchases we’ve ever made.
+Over four years later both he and his sister still play with it several times a week.
 At 4 he was able to completely construct the track by himself using the map and that added a whole new level of building play to this fantastic toy.
-I think the model we bought has been discontinued but this one has all of the same key components: a bridge, waterfall mountain, helicopter landing pad, and the all-important drawers for storing all the little pieces.
-If you’re going to be putting your train table in main living space, you may want to spring for the more expensive and KidKraft Metropolis Train Set Table with Trundle Drawer.
+I think the model we bought has been discontinued but this one is the same brand has all of the same key components: a bridge, waterfall mountain, helicopter landing pad, and the all-important drawers for storing all the little pieces.
+If you’re going to be putting your train table in main living space, you may want to spring for the more expensive KidKraft Metropolis Train Set Table with Trundle Drawer.
 It’s got a nicer “furniture” look (and that double bridge is pretty cool too).
 Also, over the years we’ve amassed quite a collection of Thomas trains to go with this table.

 - Green Toys Airplane $10.49 (1+ years) – Ever since the kids were babies, I’ve always appreciated the non-toxic and eco-friendly nature as well as the lack of small parts on Green Toy vehicles.
 I’m sure we’ll be getting a few for baby #3 once he or she arrives.

 - Melissa & Doug World Airplane and Luggage Carrier Set $19.99 (3 – 6 years) – This simple set is charming.
 It’s the perfect thing for promoting lots of imaginative play and I’m smitten with the little wooden luggage and luggage cart.